willfurnass/ssi-fellow-app-2020/content.md

 **Goal: increase understanding of why, when and how of software packaging**

 * Lack of guidance around how to structure code as grows larger
+    * No separation of reusable components from analysis notebooks/scripts
     * Impedes application of testing, autogen'd docs, versioning
-* Believe packaging reusable components helps with these;
+* Packaging up reusable components should help;
-    * results in cleaner, more readable literate programming;
-    * separate linear analysis/narrative from implementation of core func
+    * Separate linear analysis/narrative from implementation of core func

 ---
 ### Activity 1: RSE discussion workshop (0.5d)